Immigration Pathways

 Immigration Mistakes to Avoid

-Immigration cases are unforgiving.
-A single procedural mistake can result in visa denial, deportation, or permanent bars from the United States.
-The most common mistakes include overstaying a visa (tr...
+Immigration cases are unforgiving in a way few other legal systems are.
+A single procedural mistake can mean visa denial, deportation, or a permanent bar from the United States.
+The most common mistak...

 Read more